isagimon/FAIR_Implementation_ABM/docs/src/index.md

 Welcome to the documentation for the `FAIR_Implementation_ABM`, a Julia-based agent-based model designed to simulate protein aggregation dynamics under intracellular-like conditions.

-This model investigates how different environmental and molecular parameters — such as macromolecular crowding and conformational changes — influence the transition from native monomers to pathological amyloid structures.
+This model investigates how different environmental and molecular parameters — such as macromolecular crowding and conformational changes — influence the transition from native monomers to pathological aggregate-prone structures.

 ## Key Features

 - Supports pathological aggregation scenarios
 - Includes states:
   - **N**: Native monomer
-  - **A**: Amyloid monomer
+  - **A**: Aggregate-prone monomer
   - **O**: Oligomer
   - **F**: Fibril
 - Integrates probabilistic reactions, movement logic, and crowding effects